Mark White BVSc LLB DPM MRCVS

 The range of manifestations of Erysipelas seen mean that clinical presentation can vary.

-'Diamonds' - the classic form of the disease.
+- 'Diamonds' - the classic acute form of the disease.
 This is also a septicamaemic form, albeit milder, in which raised red 'diamond' shaped lesions appear particularly over the back (fig 3).
-The pig may have a very high temperature (42ºC+), be depressed and inappetant.
+The pig may have a very high temperature (42ºC+), be depressed and inappetent.
 Pigs so affected or those in contact can develop chronic signs such as skin sloughing (figs 1 & 2) or may be found dead 4 - 10 days later (possibly having appeared to recover) as a result of endocarditis (fig 4).
 Any pig sent form slaughter with diamond lesions still evident in the skin is likely to require skinning with resultant weight deduction and downgrading.

 Fig 3: Classic 'diamonds' in a growing pig